fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 Overall, Shillong East appears among the top-performing constituencies for both JJM and PMAY, indicating consistently strong administrative performance, whereas several constituencies perform well in one programme but poorly in another.

-**Correlation tests:** I, then test for the correlation between _BPL vs JJM _and_ BPL vs PMAY_:
+**Spearman's Rank Correlation:** I, then test for the correlation between  _BPL vs JJM_  and _BPL vs PMAY_:

-In this analysis, I found a moderate negative and statistically significant relationship between BPL household concentration and JJM functional tap coverage (ρ = -0.429, p = 0.0006).
+In this analysis, I found a _moderate negative_ and statistically significant relationship between BPL household concentration and JJM functional tap coverage **(ρ = -0.429, p = 0.0006)**.
 This indicates that constituencies with higher proportions of BPL households generally have lower levels of household tap-water connectivity.
 The statistically significant result suggests that poverty remains an important factor associated with inequalities in access to drinking water infrastructure.

 From a policy perspective, these findings indicate that while poverty is associated with lower access to water infrastructure, housing programme performance appears to depend on other administrative and institutional factors rather than poverty levels alone.
 <img width="2368" height="1765" alt="BPL_vs_JJM_Correlation" src="https://github.com/user-attachments/assets/e20ac79f-c6d9-4094-beab-080d4c2e5cf4" />

-In contrast, no statistically significant relationship was observed between BPL concentration and PMAY completion (ρ = 0.049, p = 0.713).
+In contrast, no statistically significant relationship was observed between BPL concentration and PMAY completion **(ρ = 0.049, p = 0.713)**.
 The correlation coefficient is close to zero, indicating virtually no relationship between poverty concentration and housing completion rates.
 This suggests that PMAY implementation is relatively independent of constituency-level poverty concentration.
 <img width="2368" height="1765" alt="BPL_vs_PMAY_Correlation" src="https://github.com/user-attachments/assets/b6e8627f-0b5c-4639-a4aa-4b21ee67a161" />

 The correlation and OLS regression analyses data and findings can be viewed here: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/correlation%20results.xlsx">Correlation and OLS regression findings<a/>

-**Correlations-**
+**Correlations results-**
 | Analysis               | Spearman_Correlation | P_Value  |
 | ---------------------- | -------------------- | -------- |
 | BPL vs JJM Coverage    | -0.42923             | 0.000621 |